 Each applicant is required to furnish the names of three persons as references, two of them preferably from among his science teachers, when filing his application.
-A small unmounted photograph is also required at this time, and the result of a general intelligence test is also requested.
+A small unmounted photograph is also required at this time, and the scholastic aptitude test of the Association of American Medical Colleges should be taken in December of the year previous to application for admission to the School of Medicine.